nicknacnic/Project_1/README.md

-# Project_1
+# Security
-Attacking Cryptographic Hashes
+Attacking Cryptographic Hashes,
+Web Security,
+Networking,
+App Security,
+Forensics Project

-For an intro to security class, https://ecen5032.org/.
+For more on this intro to computer security class, https://ecen5032.org/.